LeireAG/STAY/README.md

 4 tissue sections analysed in 11x11 mm capture areas with Visium CytAssist FFPE chemistry
 # Overview of directories
 # code/
 Contains the scrips to generate the analysis and figures in this study.
+Data paths in the scripts may need to be adjusted.
+By default, they assume a local directory structure matching this repository.
-* # figs/
+ # figs/
-- renv
+- renv - requirements of R packages
 - renv.lock
 - figure_4/
 - figure_1.Rmd